DevExpress-Examples/pdf-document-api-import-acroform-data-from-xml/Readme.md

 * [Program.cs](./CS/ImportInteractiveForms/Program.cs) (VB: [Program.vb](./VB/ImportInteractiveForms/Program.vb))
 <!-- default file list end -->
-# How to import AcroForm data from XML
+# PDF Document API - Import Interactive Form Data from an XML File

 This example demonstrates how to import AcroForm data (interactive form data) from XML format to a PDF document.<br><br>You can also import the AcroForm data from FDF, XFDF, and TXT formats, as described below.<br><br>